nikop/steam-help/faqs/Steam Client Troubleshooting on Linux.md

 What should I do if Steam is crashing, not opening correctly or closing immediately after launching?

-[section style=important] ### Important:
+  ### Important:
-Currently, Steam for Linux is only supported on the most recent version of Ubuntu LTS with the Unity, Gnome, or KDE desktops.[/section]
+Currently, Steam for Linux is only supported on the most recent version of Ubuntu LTS with the Unity, Gnome, or KDE desktops.
 #### Troubleshooting